Thoron86/AI-Spielplatz/README.md

 # 🤔 Questions?
-If you have any questions, don't hesitate to use our [contact form](https://cloud.scadsai.uni-leipzig.de/index.php/apps/forms/s/rx6Ejbmqt9S6AcnXsXHopy9M).
+If you have any questions, check our [FAQ](https://github.com/IvaroEkel/AI-Spielplatz/blob/main/FAQ.md).
+If your question is not there, don't hesitate to use our [contact form](https://cloud.scadsai.uni-leipzig.de/index.php/apps/forms/s/rx6Ejbmqt9S6AcnXsXHopy9M).